responsible-ai-collaborative/aiid/site/docs/CLOUDINARY.md

 - **Responsive Design**: Automatically scales to different sizes while maintaining aspect ratio
 - **Canvas-based**: Generates images using HTML5 Canvas for optimal performance

+## Common Use Cases

+- **Incident Report Images**: Fetch and display images from news articles
+- **User-Submitted Content**: Preview images during submission process

 ## Troubleshooting

-### Image Loading Issues

-If images fail to load, this may be due to:
+If images fail to load:
-- **Invalid URLs**: Check that the image URL is accessible in a browser
-- **Server restrictions**: Some image hosts block external requests
-- **Network issues**: Temporary connectivity problems

-### Solutions
 - Verify the image URL works in a browser
+- Check for server restrictions blocking external requests
-- Try uploading the image directly to Cloudinary instead of fetching
+- Try uploading directly to Cloudinary instead of fetching
-- Use a different image host that allows external access